Team

 Address: Office 3C22, JMS Building, University of Sussex, Falmer, Brighton, BN1 9QG

-Okan undertood his Turkish Ministry of National Education funded PhD in the Morgan lab.
-Originally, Okan graduated from Cumhuriyet University with a first class major in Molecular Biology & Genetics and double first class major in Biochemistry.
-He completed the Cancer Cell Biology MSc from University of Sussex with Distinction where he undertook a research project in the Morgan group.
+Okan undertook his Turkish Ministry of National Education-funded PhD in the Morgan lab.
+Originally, Okan graduated from Cumhuriyet University with a first-class major in Molecular Biology & Genetics and a double first-class major in Biochemistry.
+He completed the Cancer Cell Biology MSc from the University of Sussex with Distinction, where he undertook a research project in the Morgan group.
 He completed his PhD in April 2025 examining post-transcriptional roles for β-catenin in myeloid cells with RBP networks.
-Okan has now begun a Worldwide Cancer Research funded project examining WT1 mutations in AML in addition to retaining his doctoral research interests.
+Okan has now begun a Worldwide Cancer Research-funded project examining WT1 mutations in AML in addition to retaining his doctoral research interests.

 PhD Student/Clinical Fellow